RLE: Where the Future Begins

 Approximately a third of RLE’s activities involve collaborations outside of MIT with universities, institutions, and industry, making RLE one of the principal points of MIT connection with peer institutions, government, and the business world.

-The Director of RLE is Yoel Fink, Professor of Material Sciences and Engineering.
+The Director of RLE is Marc Baldo, Professor of Electrical Engineering, and Director, Center for Excitonics.

-The Associate Directors of RLE are Marc A. Baldo, Associate Professor of Electrical Engineering and Director, Center for Excitonics, and Wolfgang Ketterle, John D. MacArthur Professor of Physics and Director, Center for Ultracold Atoms.
+The Associate Directors of RLE are Yoel Fink, Professor of Electrical Engineering and Professor of Materials Science, and Wolfgang Ketterle, John D. MacArthur Professor of Physics and Director, Center for Ultracold Atoms.

-The Assistant Directors of RLE are David W. Foss (Information Technology Services) and Mary Markel Murphy (Administration and Human Resources.)
+The Assistant Directors of RLE are David W. Foss (Information Technology Services) and Richard A. Petruzzelli (Administration and Human Resources.)

 Location and Facilities